wchao1115/DirectML/DxDispatch/README.md

 The operation completed successfully.
 ```

-With the `xbapp launch` command, the Xbox will start up the version of Game OS sitting next to your .exe and run the .exe inside that OS.
+With the `xbapp launch` command, the Xbox will start up the version of Game OS sitting next to your .exe register the .exe inside that Game OS.

 To check if the game is really registered after launched, do this: